TCNJ Lions: Ice hockey

 The school's club ice hockey team have found success as a member of multiple American Collegiate Hockey Association (ACHA) conferences since the group's creation in 1977.

 The team currently plays in the Colonial State College Hockey Conference where it began play as a founding member in 2014, has won four conference championships (2017, 2018, 2019, 2020), and earned bids to the ACHA Southeast Regional Tournament.
 Prior to this as a member of the Great Northeast Collegiate Hockey Conference the team won two conference titles in 2012 and 2014.

+In 2026, the ice hockey team won the Crab Pot Tournament, the oldest non-varsity college ice hockey tournament, hosted by United States Naval Academy.
+The Lions defeated Towson University and the University of Maryland to win the tournament for the first time in program history.

 Facilities

 The main athletic facility, Lions Stadium, holds 6,000 spectators and is home to the football, field hockey, lacrosse, and intramural teams.
 The stadium opened in the fall of 1984 and featured the first North American installation of AstroTurf's vertical-drainage system.
 This system prevents the "duck-pond effect" commonly seen with other artificial surfaces.

 In 2008, reports indicated that the turf contained higher-than-acceptable levels of lead and was subsequently removed.
 Now, the stadium is furnished with Tiger Turf, which is the first installation of the Trophy Turf in the United States.
 The stadium has hosted multiple NCAA tournaments and championship games, as well as the annual Special Olympics New Jersey and the annual USSBA Central Jersey Regional marching band competition.